thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Debugging Allocation Regressions.md

 ## Overview

-If you're not familiar with running SwiftNIO's allocation counting tests then take a look at <doc:Running-Alloction-Counting-Tests> first.
+If you're not familiar with running CodiraNIO's allocation counting tests then take a look at <doc:Running-Alloction-Counting-Tests> first.

 The exact allocation counts are _not_ directly comparable between different operating systems and even different versions of the same operating system.
-Every new Swift version will also introduce differences (hopefully decreasing over time).
+Every new Codira version will also introduce differences (hopefully decreasing over time).

 This means that if you get hit by a CI failure, you will have to first reproduce